HemanthKumar9969/AuthApiProject/README.md

-## User Authentication & Authorization API (ASP.NET Core + JWT)
+## User Authentication & Authorization API with JWT

-A secure and scalable Authentication & Authorization REST API built with ASP.NET Core 8 Web API.
-It enables modern applications to register users, authenticate via JWT tokens, and authorize access to protected endpoints — all while following security best practices.

-## Features:
+## Project Overview

-1: JWT-Based Login:
+This project delivers a secure and robust Backend API built on ASP.NET Core Web API, designed to serve as the foundational authentication and authorization layer for modern applications.
+It meticulously handles critical user security processes, enabling clients to:
+1: Register new user accounts with encrypted credentials.

-- Authenticates users and returns a signed JSON Web Token (JWT).
+2:Authenticate and log in, receiving a secure JSON Web Token (JWT) for subsequent interactions.

-- Stateless and scalable authentication mechanism.

-2: Secure Registration:

-- Passwords hashed using BCrypt.Net-Next with unique salts.

-- Defends against rainbow tables and brute-force attacks.

-3: Protected Endpoints:

-- Middleware validates incoming JWTs.

-- Restricts access to authorized users only.

-4: Role-Based Authorization (RBAC):

-- Role support (e.g., User, Admin).

-- Fine-grained access control based on roles.

-5: Secure Password Practices:

-- Uses BCrypt's adaptive hash function.

-- Resistant to offline cracking attempts.
+3:Access protected resources by presenting a valid JWT, ensuring only authenticated users can interact with sensitive API endpoints.

+The architecture emphasizes **stateless authentication **through JWTs, employs BCrypt for industry-standard password hashing, and integrates seamlessly with MS SQL Server for reliable data persistence via Entity Framework Core.
+Adhering to best practices, the API includes secure configuration management and clear, interactive documentation via Swagger UI, facilitating easy development and testing.

+Key Features
+🔐 Secure User Registration: Implements a robust registration process that includes password hashing with unique salts (using BCrypt) to protect user credentials against common attack vectors like rainbow tables and brute-force attempts.

+🔑 JWT-Based Authentication: Provides a streamlined login mechanism where successful authentication results in the issuance of a short-lived JSON Web Token, used by clients to establish authenticated sessions without relying on server-side session state.

+🛡️ Endpoint Protection: Ensures that critical API endpoints are protected, verifying the authenticity and validity of every incoming JWT to restrict access solely to authorized users.

+👥 Role-Based Authorization (RBAC): Enables granular control over API access by assigning specific roles (e.g., User, Admin) to users, allowing different endpoints or functionalities to be restricted based on the authenticated user's permissions.

+🔒 Password Security Best Practices: Leverages BCrypt's adaptive hashing to store passwords, making them computationally expensive to crack and highly resistant to offline attacks.

+⚙️ Centralized Configuration: Manages sensitive information, such as database connection strings and the JWT signing secret, securely through ASP.NET Core's configuration system, utilizing environment-specific files (appsettings.Development.json) to prevent credentials from being exposed in source control.

+📄 Interactive API Documentation: Integrates Swagger UI to provide a live, interactive documentation portal for all API endpoints, significantly aiding developers in understanding, testing, and integrating with the API during development.

-## Technologies Used:
+Technologies Used

-- Backend Framework: ASP.NET Core 8.0 Web API (compatible with .NET SDK 8.0+).
+Backend Framework: ASP.NET Core 8.0 Web API (compatible with .NET SDK 8.0+)

-- Database: MS SQL Server 2022.
+Database: MS SQL Server 2022

-- ORM (Object-Relational Mapper): Entity Framework Core 8.0+.
+ORM (Object-Relational Mapper): Entity Framework Core 8.0+

-- Password Hashing Library: BCrypt.Net-Next.
+Password Hashing Library: BCrypt.Net-Next

-- Authentication & Authorization Standard: JSON Web Tokens (JWT).
+Authentication & Authorization Standard: JSON Web Tokens (JWT)

-- API Documentation Tool: Swashbuckle.AspNetCore (for Swagger UI generation).
+API Documentation Tool: Swashbuckle.AspNetCore (for Swagger UI generation)

-- Development Environment: Visual Studio Code 2022.
+Development Environment: Visual Studio Code 2022

-- API Testing Tool: Thunder Client (VS Code Extension), compatible with Postman/Insomnia.
+API Testing Tool: Thunder Client (VS Code Extension), compatible with Postman/Insomnia